-I shared a popular pattern for a worsted weight shawl last year, and I loved the wide crescent shape it created.
-You can find the Free pattern below:
+I shared a popular pattern for an easy crochet triangle shawl last year, and I loved the wide crescent shape it created.
+Spindle shawl used worsted weight yarn but I wanted to try using fingering weight yarn for a more delicate crochet design.

 The pattern for this Crochet Crescent Shawl is worked from the bottom up for the main body of the shawl, creating a wide triangle shape.
 You will then add a border worked in rows to the bottom of the triangle, leaving the top untouched.
 I used 2 colours for the border but you could also use just a single colour if you wish.
-150g (approx. 600m) of fingering weight yarn is all you need!

 The Free pattern below is written in US Crochet terms.
 It includes a chart for the Main body of the shawl.